Rediscovering the Life and Work of Madison Cawein

 I am the seed within the pod; The worm within its closed cocoon: The wings within the circling clod, The germ, that gropes through soil and sod To beauty, radiant in the noon: I am all these, behold! and more– I am the love at the world-heart’s core.
 (Cawein 1911)

 I sometimes wonder if Cawein, like Yeats, would have turned to a more modernist idiom as the times changed.
 I’m sure the classical elements of his poetry would have persisted – Cawein cared too much about nature and the imagination to stop writing about them – although his late work suggests that he might have become known for powerful war poetry.
 The different strands of his work became intertwined toward the end; in a poem essentially in praise of death, he ends with the hopeful lines “Be taken back, in amplitudes of grace, / To Nature’s heart, and so be lost in her” and in another poem, he talks hopefully about God being “above the storm” of war (Cawein 1915).
 Furthermore, Cawein might have written about redemption from the madness of the twentieth century through tradition, art, or “spiritual desire” much as Eliot did, even changing to a free verse style to do so, as he increasingly did in his final books.
+(Although Cawein’s politics were likely rather more liberal than Eliot’s reactionary beliefs.)
 I was astonished to find an example that seems to hint at this, “The Song of Songs” from The Cup of Comus, a taste of what Cawein’s poetry might have developed into.
 It is not a great poem because of its stiffness in diction and syntax, but an excerpt demands to be reprinted – the echoes of Whitman and the themes of Eliot’s later work, such as Four Quartets or Ash Wednesday, are unmistakable, particularly in the fifth stanza (Eliot 1943).
 Along with a handful of other poems in the same collection, it can be seen as the optimistic counterpart to Cawein’s frequent secular and religious visions of war and the apocalypse, aiming for a reenchantment of the world: